Limón Black Star: Stadium

 The Juan Gobán Stadium is a soccer stadium located in Limón, head of the province of the same name, on the Caribbean coast of Costa Rica.

 In February 2010, a synthetic turf measuring 91 meters long by 72 meters wide was installed.
 The following reforms included the construction of boxes, press areas, complete remodeling of the dressing rooms and installation of artificial lighting.

 In September 2010, the Juan Gobán stadium was reopened after a series of renovations that involved a year and a half of work, in addition to an investment of close to $1 million, 800 thousand dollars.

 Among the novelties is the expansion of the dressing room area from two to four, a weight room, a doping room, laundry, four sodas, two offices, the installation of 20 restrooms and a VIP area for 220 people.
-In addition to the total replacement of the roof of the shadow grandstand.
+The roof of the shadow grandstand was also replaced.

 In general, the capacity of the redoubt was expanded to 2,349 people.
 The stadium was home to the Limon F.C. of the First Division of Costa Rica from 2010 to 2020.